-Harvard University’s financial system is designed to be compliant with the increasingly stringent regulatory environment in the United States.
-To this end, compliance with IRS regulations prohibits certain activities because of Harvard University’s status as a non-profit institution.
-The University will not process reimbursement or payment for activities which are not allowable (see Reimbursement for Authorized Spending for information on allowable expenses).
+Because of Harvard University’s status as a non-profit institution, IRS regulations prohibit certain activities.
+The University will not process reimbursement or payment for activities which are not allowable (see vpf-web.harvard.edu for information on allowable expenses).

-In a practical sense, this means that the following student organization activities are either limited or not allowed:
+The following student organization activities are either limited or prohibited:

 Bank Accounts and Taxes

-Student organizations with outside bank account(s) must obtain a federal tax ID number.
+Student organizations with outside bank account(s) must obtain a federal tax ID number and comply with all other IRS requirements.
 You may not use Harvard’s tax I.D. number or tax exempt number, and you should not use an individual’s social security number since it will make that individual liable to pay taxes.
 The federal tax ID number is the equivalent of an individual’s Social Security number and is used to identify bank accounts and for tax purposes.
 To obtain a federal tax ID number, contact the Internal Revenue Service directly.
 Student organization officers should make sure their organization’s bank account and federal tax ID number is written down and transmitted to new officers; the Dean of Students Office does not have this information on file.

 If you have questions, please contact the Dean of Students Office.